NFT-NORDIC/NFT-NORDIC.github.io/README.md

 ## TODO
 - add graphics
-  - full text logo (header and footer)
     - vertical full-text logo for graphics elements on the sides
-  - speakers photos
-  - sponsors logos
-  - some icons (low priority)
-  - "+" logo footer
 - add links
-  - nav links HOME INFO (header)
-  - sign up (footer)
-  - contact + some
+    - contact?
 - finishing touches
     - font sizes
     - margins and alignment
+    - proofread
 - host
     - github org or user to transfer ownership to
     - dns